ebailey78/raqdm/README.md

 ###To Do
 * make sure the data.frames are being created correctly and clean them up a bit.
 * Get synchronous pulls working when EPA reenables that functionality.
+* Create a GUI to make it easier to do pulls
 * ...

 You can install with `devtools`: